 allows even novice climbers to scale the sheer walls of Waterfall Canyon.
 Meet your guide right at the trailhead—climbers must be part of a guided trip to explore the area—take a short 4x4 ride partway up the hill, gear up and get climbing.

 The guttural growl that emanates from a snowmobile as you pin the throttle is intoxicating.
 If you don’t have a visceral reaction you should probably check your pulse.
 If you want to cover serious ground and explore seldom-seen terrain, there’s no better ticket than a snowmobile.
 Lofty Peaks Snowmobiling

 has snowmobile tours that leave right out of Snowbird’s Mineral Basin.
 Start your day with a ride on the Aerial Tram to the 11,000-foot Hidden Peak, where a short chairlift ride into Mineral Basin brings you right to your snowmobile.
 Lofty Peaks guides provide all the instruction you’ll need to rip along groomed trails, play in powder-filled meadows and access ridgelines for endless, stunning views.
 Visitors staying on the Wasatch Back can sign up for guided trips that start conveniently out of Heber City.
 For more outfitters, visit our activities page.

 What are you waiting for?
-Book your signature Utah adventure today and get ready for a thrill of a lifetime on The Greatest Snow on Earth.
+Book your signature Utah adventure today and get ready for the thrill of a lifetime on The Greatest Snow on Earth®.